 $ export AWS_REGION="us-west-2"

-Alternatively, a token can be used instead of Key ID and Access Key:
+Alternatively, you can use a token instead of Key ID and Access Key:

 $ export AWS_SESSION_TOKEN="my-token"